wilgoz/SQL-Inverse-Multiplexer/README.md

 ## Key Stakeholders
 *   The Australian National University: a national research university located in Canberra, the capital of Australia.
-*   iCognition: a techniqual company helping clients to maximise the value of their information assets, while minimising cost and risk.
+*   iCognition: A company that helps clients to maximise the value of their information assets, while minimising cost and risk.

 ## Client's Vision
 *   Goal 1: SQL Inverse Multiplexer for MS SQL (Tabular Data Format)